TGiles/static-site/blog/posts/2020/setting-up-new-site.md

 Eleventy seems straightforward.
 It's an unopinionated static site generator that allows you to add plugins, functions, filters, and shortcodes when you need them.
 I decided to use [Nunjucks](https://mozilla.github.io/nunjucks/) as most of the examples involving Eleventy used Nunjucks.
-Having to learn Nunjucks did give me some issues, but given enough time and research I've resolved most of them.
+Having to learn Nunjucks did give me some issues, but given enough time and research I've resolved them.

 ## Nunjucks